 What is it like having Tattoos in Japan nowadays?

+Is tattoo taboo in the modern days?
 Working in Japanese companies with tattoos is also difficult.
 Many companies may be reluctant to hire tattooed individuals, and may request the ones they do hire to cover all tattoos.
 This is why most Japanese people don’t tend to have tattoos.

 In the past few years, Japan’s views on tattoos have shifted: tattoos are becoming more accepted and are viewed as forms of art rather than as signs of rebellion.
 More and more of the younger Japanese generation are getting tattoos and, while some may still stare at tattooed individuals walking down the streets, it’s more out of curiosity and interest, not judgement or disgust.